-Thanks to technological advancement you can now do it all on your home computer.
+But thanks to new technology, you can now do it all on your home computer.

-In this article, we’ll discuss how you can create music on your laptop without playing a single live instrument.
+In this article, we’ll discuss how to make music on a laptop without playing a single live instrument.

-What Do You Need to Start Making Music on Computer?
+What Do You Need To Start Making Music On Your Computer?

-There are various ways of producing music using your computer, but most modern studios have the following pre-requisites.
+There are so many ways to produce music using your computer, but most of today’s home studios have these essentials:

 - A computer running Windows, Mac OSX or Linux

 - A microphone (plus an XLR cable and mic stand)

 Your computer and its operating system (OS) play a huge role in how you make music.